gdesrosiers/TEST-mass.gov-KB/mass.gov-style/why-redirects-are-important.md

----
-description: >-
-  Learn why you should add Legacy Redirects for content your not recreating, and how to use them with content that doesn't match.
----

 # Why redirects are important

 One of the biggest parts of the migration to the new Mass.gov is the redirects process.
 In this resource, you’ll learn how and why to redirect your old pages — even those with content you’re not recreating.

 [Need to know what a Legacy Redirect is?](../content-types/legacy-redirects.md)

-### Using Redirects with content that doesn’t match
+## Using Redirects with content that doesn’t match

 _Takeaway: Direct old pages that don’t have matches to “higher-level” new pages, such as a topic or a service._